Photo: RIKI JAPOW GUIDE

 BOOTS: K2 | MINDBENDER130

-The photo shows the setup I use, and I think it best suits users who want as light a setup as possible without compromising on skiability.
+The photo shows the setup I use, which I think is the setup that most users want: as light as possible, but without compromising on skiing performance.

-The Nadurra is a wide model with a center width of 115mm, but I was able to enjoy everything from the deep, airy snow of Mt.
-Asahi to the alpine snow of Mt.
-Rishiri to the corn snow of Mt.
-Tateyama all season long with just this one ski.
-The skis' side curve is not too sharp, so they provide excellent edge grip even when climbing or descending on hard snow, giving you a sense of security.
+The Nadurra is a wide model with a center width of 115mm, but I was able to enjoy skiing all season long with this one pair, from the deep, airy snow of Asahidake to the alpine snow of Rishiriyama and the corn snow of Tateyama.
+The skis have a gentle sidecut, providing excellent edge grip and a sense of security even when climbing or descending hard-packed snow.
 I

-'ve been using KINGPIN for about five years now, and it's one of my most trusted pieces of gear, with no major issues.
-By following the same rules as other companies' products, such as keeping the toe piece down (spring compressed) when not wearing the boots and thoroughly removing snow before changing modes, you should be able to significantly reduce the risk of damage.
+'ve been using KINGPIN for about five years now, and it's one of my most trusted pieces of gear, with no major problems.
+If you remember to keep the toe piece down (compressed spring) when not wearing the boots, and to thoroughly remove snow before changing modes—things common to other brands—you can significantly reduce the risk of damage.

 , JMGA Ski Guide Stage II